GRAPH -- An readout ASIC for large MCP based detectors: GRAPH ASIC

 \subsection{HULA operation}

-HULA operates on a continuously revolving pattern.
+HULA operates in a continuously revolving pattern.
 Once the sampling starts, the analog signal is sampled in the first Bank.
-As soon as the first Bank A has completed sampling, the AnB signal changes, signaling the transition to the external world, and automatically starts to sample bank B and puts Bank A into conversion.
+As soon as the first Bank A has completed sampling, the AnB signal changes, signaling the transition to the external world, and automatically starts to sample bank B and puts the entire Bank A into conversion.
 When the Bank B has completed sampling, Bank A contains digitized data from the previous revolution which are available for the duration of new sampling period of Bank A, figure ~\ref{fig:hula_diagram} .

 Considering there are 1024 samples in each Bank, selecting a sampling clock of 125 MHz will require 8,192 $\mu$s to complete the sampling of one Bank.
-To reach 12 bit resolution in this time, the external clock shall run at least at 2 $n$s period, hence at 500 $M$Hz, and the ramp should be adjusted to cover the operating headroom.
-This allows to set an arbitrary sampling frequency, if a lower sampling rate is adequate.
+To reach 12 bit resolution in this time, the external clock should run at least at 2 $n$s period, hence at 500 MHz, and the ramp should be adjusted to cover the operating headroom.
+This allows to set an arbitrary sampling frequency, if a lower sampling rate is more adequate for a larger CSA shaping time.
 It also enables reading a much larger portion of the memory in the given conversion time slot, covering more events.

 Two additional modes of operation are possible.
 One is the continuous mode, where the chip keeps overwriting data.
 And loop mode, when it detects a trigger, it completes one revolution, and at this point, the entire memory is available for reading.